Flanagan-Lab-Neutron-Detector/detector-readout/README.md

-# NISoC-Readout
+# detector-readout
-Comms and analysis code for use with HighPoint's NISoC readout
+Comms code for use with HighPoint's NISoC readout board